elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 categories: general
 date: 2020-10-06
 layout: post
-title: "Real-Time SVG Charts with Context and LiveView"
+title: "Real-Time SVG Charts with Contex and LiveView"
 excerpt: >
   Learn how to use the Contex package to render server-side SVG charts that you can update in real-time with LiveView.
 ---